mandrasch/oerlybird/README.md

 ### 1. OERlybird showroom with Wordpress

 Institutions or projects simply setup a standard Wordpress instance, e.g. at oer.university-x.org.
 Wordpress has many features, but there is no easy way to add OER metadata (authors, license, subject, etc.) to posts and pages.
-Therefore a lightweight plugin is needed, based on the already existing Open Source Wordpress Plugin metabox (https://metabox.io/).
-A sitemap plugin such as Google XML sitemaps (Open Source) is needed to connect the page to a search index.
+The good news: A lightweight plugin can be developed with a few lines of code, based on the already existing Open Source Wordpress Plugin metabox (https://metabox.io/).
+A sitemap plugin such as Google XML sitemaps (Open Source) is needed to connect the page to the search index later on.

 1. Setup wordpress
 2. Install metabox.io plugin